-The Orthodox Minyan holds services throughout the semester on Friday evenings at 6:00 or 6:30pm (depending on day light savings, check the calendar) and Saturday mornings at 9:15am in W11, as well as during Jewish holidays.
+The Orthodox Minyan holds services throughout the semester on Friday evenings at 6:00 or 6:30pm and Saturday mornings at 9:15am or 9:30am (depending on day light savings, check with the gabbaim) in W11, as well as during Jewish holidays.
 Our Shabbat services are student led, including our weekly dvar torahs, and a delicious kiddush is sponsored by the minyan each week.

 Combined with our regular services and strong member involvement, we come together to form a tight-knit community.
 Every individual is encouraged to contribute to the community with their unique skills and talents, and conversely anyone who needs help can find it.
 Outside of services, the Orthodox minyan hosts Shabbat meals, Purim parties, and other Orthodox social events.